ethan890914/RA-ProAgent/README.md

 }
 ```

-If you find RAG part of this repo helful, feel free to cite the github repo directly.
+If you find RAG part of this repo helpful, feel free to cite the github repo directly.